mulesoft/mule-migration-assistant/README.md

 # Mule Migration Assistant

-Mule Migration Assistant is a command-line assistant that assists customers in the migration process by creating a best-effort translated Mule 4 app from a Mule 3 app.
-This assistant will not complete 100% migration – user adjustment will be required, and the migration report is provided after the assistant is run.
-It makes the best effort to translate every component in the base application.
+Mule Migration Assistant is a command-line tool that helps migrate Mule 3.x applications to Mule 4.x.
+This tool works on a "best-effort" basis to translate every component in the base application.
+This means that it does not complete 100% of the migration, manual adjustments are required.
+A migration report generated when the assistant is ran can help with those adjustments.

 ## Overview